MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 #### Assignment statements

-The following table summarizes several implicit type conversions that always take place in variable [assignment statements](../../Concepts/Getting-Started/writing-assignment-statements.md) of values, & that happen so that the assignments still assign values in some manner of speaking.
+The following table summarizes several implicit type conversions that always take place in variable [assignment statements](../../Concepts/Getting-Started/writing-assignment-statements.md) of values, & that happen so that the assignments still assign potentially useful values.

 |Variable type|Value form|
 |:--------|:-----------|